laowang1992/SomeScript/README.md

      ```shell
      show-coords example.filter.delta > example.coords
      ```
    - Tab-separated text files containing reference and query IDs separately, first column is IDs in genome, the second is what you want to show in figure, only chromosomes or contigs in these files will be shown (optional).
-If not assigned, all IDs of chromomsomes or contigs longer than `--min-query-length` will be shown in figure;
+If not assigned, all IDs of chromomsomes or contigs longer than `--min-query-length` will be shown in figure, or you can just assign in the command line, e.g. "GWHERGL00000001:A01,GWHERGL00000002:A02,GWHERGL00000003:A03"
      ```text
      GWHERGL00000001	A01
      GWHERGL00000002	A02